The Decadent Editions is a series of 10 books about 10 films, one for every year of the 2000s.

 Together they offer an eclectic view of cinema in the first ten years of the new millennium – a decade now ripe for reappraisal.

-Starting with Nick Pinkerton’s Goodbye, Dragon Inn (2003) in March 2021 and Erika Balsom’s TEN SKIES (2004) in June, new Decadent Editions titles will be released at intervals.
+Starting with Nick Pinkerton’s Goodbye, Dragon Inn (2003) and Erika Balsom’s TEN SKIES (2004), new Decadent Editions titles will be released at intervals.
 These include Dennis Lim’s Tale of Cinema (2005), Melissa Anderson’s Inland Empire (2006) and Rebecca Harkins-Cross’s The Headless Woman (2008).

 The books are available individually in our shop, or you can subscribe to the first five.